IntMeGroup/LMM4LMM/README.md

 ## 📌 TODO
 - ✅ Release the training code
 - ✅ Release the evaluation code
+- ✅ Release the inference code
 - ✅ Release the EvalMi-50K Database

 ## Quick Access of T2V Models